mormond/ethereum-consortium-orchestration/README.md

 ### 3/ Clone and customise the deployment script parameters
 1. Clone this repo to your local machine (https://github.com/mormond/ethereum-consortium-orchestration)
 2. There are two template params files.
 One is for a founder deployment (ie creating a new blockchain network), the other is to add a new particpant to an existing network.
+Pick whichever is the right one for the deployment type you intend to do.
+   * .\\ethereum-consortium-params\\__template.consortium.params.json__ (for a new deployment)
+   * .\\ethereum-consortium-params\\__template.consortium.params.participant1.json__ (to add a member to an existing deployment)
-Pick whichever is relevant to you.
-We will walk through a new deployment using __template.consortium.params.json__ but the process is very similar for both.
+   * We will walk through a new deployment using __template.consortium.params.json__ but the process is very similar for both.
-   * .\ethereum-consortium-params\template.consortium.params.json (for a new deployment)
-   * .\ethereum-consortium-params\template.consortium.params.participant1.json (to add a member to an existing deployment)
 3. Firstly we will need to create
    * A public / private key pair (keystore file)
    * Suitable values for the genesis JSON